MultiChoice Price Increase amidst Economic Imbalance

 This decision led to a legal battle with the FCCPC, which challenged the price hike in court.
 MultiChoice, however, maintains that Nigeria operates a free-market economy, where service providers can adjust prices without regulatory approval.
 The company also argues that the FCCPC Act does not empower the commission to regulate prices, emphasising that only the president of Nigeria has the authority to impose price ceilings.

-The economic realities support MultiChoice’s position.
-Inflation in Nigeria has soared significantly reaching 34.8% at the end of 2024, affecting all industries, including media and entertainment.
+Experts believe Nigeria’s economic realities support MultiChoice’s position.
+Inflation in Nigeria has soared significantly reaching 34.8 per cent at the end of 2024, affecting all industries, including media and entertainment.
 Companies across sectors, from food production to telecommunications, have been forced to increase prices to stay afloat.

 MultiChoice, which acquires content in foreign currency while generating revenue in naira, faces significant financial strain due to exchange rate fluctuations.
 Failure to adjust prices could threaten its ability to continue delivering high-quality services and supporting local content production.